Cesspit: United States

 In some localities in the U.S., existing rural residential waste cesspools are "grandfathered", i.e. allowed to continue operations until they no longer function.
 Once defunct, they must be disconnected and replaced by modern septic systems.
 In areas that have a higher than usual water table or fail a percolation test, an above-ground drain field waste disposal system may be installed instead.

 In the case of sale or transfer of residential property that uses an existing waste cesspool system, local laws may differ.
 Some counties or jurisdictions do not permit the sale of residential property that utilizes a waste cesspool.
 Other counties or villages may recognize the "grandfather clause" and allow the property sale or transfer with the cesspool.

 History

 United States

 The typical American urbanite in the 1870s relied on the rural solution of individual well and outhouse (privy) or cesspools.
 Baltimore in the 1880s smelled "like a billion polecats" according to H. L. Mencken, and a Chicagoan said in his city "the stink is enough to knock you down."
-Improvement was slow, and large cities of the East and South depended to the end of the century mainly on drainage through open gutters.
-Pollution of water supplies by sewage as well as dumping of industrial waste accounted in large measures for the public health records and staggering mortality rates of the period.
+Improvement was slow, and until the end of the 19th century, large cities of the East and South were mainly drained through open gutters.
+Pollution of water supplies by sewage as well as dumping of industrial waste accounted in large measures for the public health records and high mortality rates of the period.